|Press Mentions||| Print ||

 Wine Enthusiast Magazine reviewed Ingleside's 2006 Pinot Grigio:

 "Good acidity, balance and flavor typifies this elegant Pinot Grigio.
 Unlike many of the PGs on the market, this one has some depth, but it’s still soft enough to appeal to most fans of the variety.
-The finish lingers, too—another plus in a sea of lean, mean competitors. - 84 points"
+The finish lingers, too—another plus in a sea of lean, mean competitors."

 Wine Wise with Barbara Ensrud

-Noted wine journalist Barbara Ensrud writes about Ingleside wines after a 2012 industry & media tasting in Raleigh-Durham, NC in her article, "Virginia Wines visit the Triangle."
+Noted wine journalist Barbara Ensrud wrote about Ingleside wines after a 2012 industry & media tasting in Raleigh-Durham, NC in her article, "Virginia Wines visit the Triangle."

 "The Petit Verdot Reserve 2007 was a big hit with the tasters, for its dark, rich black fruit flavors and fine balance.
 Pinot Grigio 2011 is dry, more full-bodied than many Italian versions, crisp and steely."Read the full article >